derniercri/wasp/README.md

     /%source_dir%/node wasp-starter.js

-  You can also use "npm link" see http://npmjs.org/doc/link.html for more information.
+  You can also use "npm link" see http://npmjs.org/doc/link.html for more informations.

   Note that each time you do a modification, you need to restart wasp.